hbprosper/onestopshop/README.md

 ## Dependencies
-The notebooks in this package depend on several well-known Python modules, all well-engineerd and free!
+The notebooks in this package depend on several well-known Python modules, all well-engineered and free!

 | __modules__   | __description__     |
 | :---          | :---        |